 What do Vietnamese people eat for breakfast?

 Most Vietnamese would go out for a hearty breakfast.
 Some prefer broth-based dishes such as pho and bun while others normally go for to-go dishes such as Banh My and Xoi (sticky rice).
-Refer to our article: 9 Most Popular Items on Vietnamese breakfast menu for further information.
+Vietnamese breakfast is often a mix of savory and sweet dishes, with a focus on fresh ingredients and bold flavors.
+Street food stalls are a popular place to grab breakfast, as they offer a variety of dishes at affordable prices.
+Rice, noodles, and breads are also common breakfast staples in Vietnam.

 What are some traditional food in Vietnam?